 Both the 1DX Mark II and the GX850 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the GX850 followed on from the Panasonic GF7.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D X Mark II vs Panasonic GX850

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic GX850 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.